 For example, you may have United Airlines MileagePlus Premier Gold status and plan to start flying Delta Air Lines.
 You might ask Delta to grant you its Gold Medallion status so you can try out Delta with the same benefits you’ve had with United.

-Airlines offer these elite status matches or challenges in order to gain the business of known frequent flyers.
-Each airline structures their offers differently and may or may not publish a formal request process.
+Airlines offer these elite status matches or challenges to attract the business of known frequent flyers.
+Each airline structures its offers differently and may or may not publish a formal request process or list of requirements.

-We’ll cover some examples of airline status matches/challenges shortly, but first let’s look at the reasons you’d want to request a status match, the differences between a status match and a status challenge, and who is eligible.
+We’ll cover some examples of airline status matches and challenges shortly, but first, let’s look at the reasons you’d want to request a status match, the differences between a status match and a status challenge, and who is eligible.

 Reasons You Would Want To Request a Status Match